Why Cards Should Complement But Not Replace Fine Art Giclée Prints

 For artists who want the flexibility of a card format without sacrificing quality, giclée cards offer a professional solution.

 FinerWorks is one of the few companies that produces giclée cards.
-These use the same professional printers, inks, and workflows used for traditional giclée fine art prints.
-While giclée cards are prepared slightly differently after printing, the image itself is identical to a corresponding fine art print.
+These use the same professional printers, inks, and workflows used for printing a traditional giclée fine art print.
+If you were to hold a fine art print on the same paper up against the card, they would be an exact match.
+This is not true with any other type of card.

 Unlike standard cards, giclée cards do not rely on a reduced color gamut.
 They reproduce artwork with full tonal range, fine detail, and accurate color fidelity, ensuring the card looks exactly like the fine art print version.